 This post contains affiliate links.
 If you make a purchase after clicking a link, I will earn a commission.
 Disclosure policy

-In addition to the dinosaur encyclopedia, there are some awesome non-fiction books that you should definitely get.
-These have some unique facts and perspectives in them that will help round out your unit study.
+There are some awesome non-fiction books that will be a great addition to this unit study.
+These have some unique facts and perspectives in them that will add more to the unit study if your kids want more!

 Bonus for Parents & Older Students: The Rise and Fall of the Dinosaurs